Get Your Heart On!: Composition

 The album's title, Get Your Heart On!, is a dick joke, alluding to an erection.
-Musically, its sound has been described as pop rock, and drew comparison to Infinity on High (2007)-era Fall Out Boy, as well as the work of Blink-182 and Good Charlotte.
-The album features collaborations with other artists, including Weezer's Rivers Cuomo (on "Can't Keep My Hands Off You"), singer Natasha Bedingfield (on "Jet Leg"), Alex Gaskarth of All Time Low (on "Freaking Me Out") and rapper K'naan (on "Summer Paradise").
+Musically, its sound has been described as pop rock, and drew comparison to Infinity on High-era Fall Out Boy, as well as the work of Blink-182 and Good Charlotte.
+The album features collaborations with other artists, including Weezer's Rivers Cuomo (on "Can't Keep My Hands Off You"), singer Natasha Bedingfield (on "Jet Lag"), Alex Gaskarth of All Time Low (on "Freaking Me Out") and rapper K'naan (on "Summer Paradise").

 Get Your Heart On! opens with the pop-punk song "You Suck at Love", which discusses past lovers.
-"Can't Keep My Hands Off You" evoked the sound of Raditude (2010)-era Weezer.
-The pop rock "Jet Lag" recalled the No Pads, No Helmets...Just Balls (2002) track "I'd Do Anything", and is followed by the arena rock number "Astronaut".
+"Can't Keep My Hands Off You" evoked the sound of Raditude-era Weezer.
+The pop rock "Jet Lag" recalled the No Pads, No Helmets...Just Balls track "I'd Do Anything", and is followed by the arena rock number "Astronaut".
 "Loser of the Year" is a power pop song in style of Weezer.
 The dance-rock "Freaking Me Out" utilizes drum machines, and is followed by the reggae-influenced "Summer Paradise", which was compared to Gym Class Heroes.
 The closing track "This Song Saved My Life" was reminiscent of the closing songs from their first time albums: "Perfect" and "Untitled".
 Its lyrics consist of messages from their fans, and incorporates some of their voices.
 The bonus track "Never Should Have Let You Go" dates back to 2006, when the group were working on material for their third album.